erikalopresti/virginia-voting-precincts/README.md

 <meta name="google-site-verification" content="40S93IIlLJok-0QCMvjzt784RiVlVB9q2mJvrDsnfUA" />

 # Virginia Voting Precincts and Election Districts
-The shapefiles in this project reflect voting precinct boundaries for Virginia primary and general elections from 2009-2020.
 ![image](https://user-images.githubusercontent.com/20375915/66661177-93855280-ec14-11e9-9f8f-3f1621ec3c4c.png)
+The purpose of this project is to create a database with shapefiles of Virginia voting precinct boundaries for all primary and general elections from 2009-2020.

-Precinct changes prior to each election were obtained from precinct and district-level voter registration statistics, individual locality sources such as GIS data and Codes of Ordinances.
-The information was confirmed with election result and turnout data from the Virginia Department of Elections.
+Voting district (VTD) shapefiles from the US Census Bureau were used as a baseline to create these maps.
+All precinct changes between each election were obtained from county and city GIS data and Codes of Ordinances, precinct and district-level voter registration statistics, and election result and turnout data from the Virginia Department of Elections.

 Please see the [Virginia Voting Precincts Wiki](https://github.com/erikalopresti/virginia-voting-precincts/wiki) for more information and a full list of sources.
 - All maps were created in QGIS